Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Setting perms for your town's public land or your personal plots is easy!
 There are two distinct levels of protection provided by towns.
 First are the town blocks, protected because they are part of a town and not owned by anyone.
 When you enter one of these plots from the wilderness or an owned plot the notification will show "~ Unowned".
 Mayors are able to set the permission for unowned plots using the the `/town set perm` command.
 A full list of commands is on the [commands](https://github.com/TownyAdvanced/Towny/wiki/Towny-Commands) page, here are some examples:

 -   /town set perm {on/off} - This turns on or off all permissions for all perm-types and all perm-groups.
--   /town set perm ally {on/off} - This turns on or off all perm-types and for the town's allies (Towns in their nation, nations to which their nation is allied with.)
+-   /town set perm ally {on/off} - This turns on or off all perm-types and for the town's allies (Nations to which their nation is allied with.)
 -   /town set perm resident build {on/off} - This turns on or off all permissions for building done by residents of the town.

 Second are the town blocks owned personally by a resident of a town.
 A resident is able to set the permission for unowned plots using the the `/resident set perm` command.
 A full list of commands is on the [commands](https://github.com/TownyAdvanced/Towny/wiki/Towny-Commands) page, here are some examples:

 -   /resident set perm {on/off} - This turns on or off all permissions for all perm-types and all perm-groups.
 -   /resident set perm friend {on/off} - This turns on or off all permissions for the resident's friend list.
 -   /resident set perm ally {on/off} - This turns on or off all permissions for all perm-types to the resident's ally list.
-This consists of the resident's fellow townmembers, their nation's fellow towns and their nation's allied nations.
+This consists of the nation's fellow towns and their nation's allied nations.
 -   /resident set perm outsider switch {on/off} - This turns on or off permissions for switch use by outsiders.

 Lastly, don't forget those are just the defaults for plots, any owned plot can be set with it's own individual perms:

 -   /plot set perm {on/off} - This turns on or off all permissions for all perm-types and all perm-groups on the plot which is being stood in.
 -   /plot set perm friend {on/off} - This turns on or off all permissions for the resident's friend list on the plot which is being stood in.
 -   /plot set perm ally {on/off} - This turns on or off all permissions for all perm-types to the resident's ally list.
-This consists of the resident's fellow townmembers, their nation's fellow towns and their nation's allied nations.
+This consists of the nation's fellow towns and their nation's allied nations.
 This affects the plot which is being stood in.
 -   /plot set perm outsider switch {on/off} - This turns on or off permissions for switch use by outsiders on the plot which is being stood in.

 Mayors can changed the protection of their town with the following commands: